TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/TceFile/Index.rst

 The "tce\_file.php" API
 =======================

-This script serves as the file administration part of the TYPO3 Core Engine.
-It's a gateway for TCE (TYPO3 Core Engine) file-handling through POST forms.
+This script serves as the file administration part of the `TYPO3 Core`:pn:
+Engine.
+It's a gateway for `TCE`:pn: (`TYPO3 Core Engine`:pn:) file-handling through POST forms.
 It uses :code:`\TYPO3\CMS\Core\Utility\File\ExtendedFileUtility` for the manipulation of the files.